 Prof. Limbrick’s recent work is on Arab film and video and extends his interest in cinema in colonial and postcolonial environments.
-He has published two essays on the Palestinian filmmaker Kamal Aljafari, and is working on a book-length project about the Moroccan director Moumen Smihi, a central figure in the New Arab Cinema that took hold in the Maghreb (Northern Africa) in the early 1970s, will be published by the University of California Press in spring, 2020 (an essay from this project has been published in a special issue of the journal Third Text.)
+He is working on a book-length project about the Moroccan director Moumen Smihi, a central figure in the New Arab Cinema that took hold in the Maghreb (Northern Africa) in the early 1970s, will be published by the University of California Press in spring, 2020 (an essay from this project has been published in a special issue of the journal Third Text.)
 As part of this project, he has curated a retrospective of Smihi's work which has shown at the Pacific Film Archive, Berkeley; the Block Cinema, Chicago, and the Tate Modern (UK).
 With Omnia El-Shakry, he organized the symposium Unfixed Itineraries: Film and Visual Culture from Arab Worlds at UCSC in 2013.
 He has published two essays on the Palestinian filmmaker Kamal Aljafari, and continues to research on experimental film and video from North Africa, Syria, and Lebanon.

 Making Settler Cinemas: Film and Colonial Encounters in the United States, Australia, and New Zealand (New York and London: Palgrave Macmillan 2010)